The 2014 board election results have been announced.

 AIChE holds an annual election for the Board of Directors.
 Board members are elected for three-year terms.
 In any given year, one-third of the Board will be up for election.

 Any qualified member, senior member, or Fellow can run by petition for president-elect, secretary, treasurer, or director (but not president) by filing signatures of 100 or more voting members with the Office of the Secretary no later than 25 weeks prior to the annual meeting.
-Click on any candidate's name to see their bio and statement.

 Timeline for The Overall Election Process